offbynull/learn/Math/input/input.md

 0   1   2   3   4   5   6   7   8   9
 ```

-Then, determine how much space in the partial portion was consumed.
-5.5's partial portion takes up half a circle, so it gets moved half way towards the next notch...
+Then, determine how much space in the fractional part was consumed.
+5.5's fractional part takes up half a circle, so it gets moved half way towards the next notch...

 ```{svgbob}
                      5.5